 How Generatve AI Can Help Businesses Improve Efficiency, Reduce Costs, and Improve Customer Service

 Generative AI, short for Generative Artificial Intelligence, is a subset of artificial intelligence (AI) that focuses on creating or generating content, data, or responses that are often indistinguishable from those produced by humans.
-Unlike traditional AI systems, which rely on predefined rules or patterns, generative AI uses neural networks and machine learning techniques to produce creative and contextually relevant outputs.
+Unlike traditional systems, which rely on predefined rules or patterns, generative uses neural networks and machine learning techniques to produce creative and contextually relevant outputs.

 In the context of the supply chain, generative AI can be a transformative technology with various applications.
-Here’s an introduction to how generative AI can be utilized in supply chain management:
+Here’s an introduction to how generative can be utilized in supply chain management:

 How Generatve AI Can Help Businesses Improve Efficiency, Reduce Costs, and Improve Customer Service